 - VI.
 The meetings of the Board of Trustees conform to the following: - A. The Trustees hold regular quarterly meetings on the first Saturday of the months of February, May, August, and November. - B. Additional Special Meetings are held whenever needed upon two (2) weeks notification by the Chairman. - C. The regular quarterly Trustee meetings are open to members of the fellowship as non-participant observers. - D. The attendance of at least two-fifths (2/5) of the active Trustees at a meeting constitutes a quorum for conducting the business of the Board. - E. Each Trustee is expected to attend at least two (2) regularly scheduled meetings each year.
-A Trustee who is unable to attend may be asked to resign his or her Trusteeship.

-F. A record is kept of the meetings of the Board.

-1. Accurate minutes of all Trustee meetings are taken and published within thrity (30) days of the meeting.
-A copy of these minutes are sent to:

-a) Each Trustee

-b) The World Service Office

-c) Each duly registered Regional Service Committee

-- 2. These are the only copies normally distributed: however, any member of the fellowship may, upon request, receive a copy of the minutes of Trustee meetings from the World Service Office (WSO) by sending a self-addressed stamped envelope.

-- 3. The basic format for these minutes is:

-- a.
-Date and location of meeting.
+A Trustee who is unable to attend may be asked to resign his or her Trusteeship. - F. A record is kept of the meetings of the Board. - Accurate minutes of all Trustee meetings are taken and published within thrity (30) days of the meeting.
+A copy of these minutes are sent to: - a) Each Trustee - b) The World Service Office - c) Each duly registered Regional Service Committee - 2.
+These are the only copies normally distributed; however any member of the fellowship may, upon request, receive a copy of the minutes of Trustee meetings from the World Service Office (WSO) by sending a self-addressed stamped envelope. - The basic format for these minutes is: - a.
+Date and location of meeting. - b.
+Attendance. - c.

-b.
-Attendance.

-- c.
 The minutes of the last meeting were read and ... - d.
-The following reports or information were presented. - e.
-The following items of old business were discussed..

-The following tonics were considered as new

-- f.
-The following topics were considered as new business...

-- g.
-The next meeting of the Board will be held ...

-- h.
-The following action should be taken prior to the next meeting...

-- i.
-The following items will be discussed as part of the agenda for the next meeting....

-- G. The regular meetings of the Board of Trustees last approximately two (2) hours and have the following basic format:

-- 1. Opening.

-- 2. Information and Reports.

-- 3. Old business.

-- 4. New business.

-- 5. Closing.

-- VII.
-In order that we may better serve, we utilize a sub-committee system between the meetings of the Board.

-- A. Our 'Trustee Committees' are of two (2) basic types.

-- 1. Standing.

-- 2. Temporary.

-- B. The Standing Committees include:

-- 1. Literature

-- 2. Public Relations

-- 3. Institutional

-- 4. World Service Office (WSO)

-- World Service Conference (WSC)
+The following reports or information were presented - e.
+The following items of old business were discussed. - The following topics were considered as new business... - g.
+The next meeting of the Board will be held ... - h.
+The following action should be taken prior to the next meeting... - The following items will be discussed as part of the agenda for the next meeting.... - G. The regular meetings of the Board of Trustees last approximately two (2) hours and have the following basic format: - 1.
+Opening. - 2.
+Information and Reports. - Old business. - 4.
+New business. - Closing. - VII.
+In order that we may better serve, we utilize a sub-committee system between the meetings of the Board. - A. Our 'Trustee Committees' are of two (2) basic types. - 1.
+Standing. - 2.
+Temporary. - B. The Standing Committees include: - 1.
+Literature - 2.
+Public Relations - Institutional